DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 [^07chapter6_8]: Zimmermann, *Reel Families*, p. xiv.

 [^07chapter6_9]: Couldry, ‘Theorising Media as Practice’, p.
 129.

-[^07chapter6_10]: The use of quotation marks here is not meant ironically, or as a
-    comment on informants self definition, but rather to signal that the text is drawn from the interviews and email corpus.

 [^07chapter6_11]: Karina Hof, ‘Something you can actually pick up: Scrapbooking as
     a form and forum of cultural citizenship’, E*uropean Journal of